The summer holidays are looming. What are your childcare options? If you haven’t got things sorted, don’t worry.

 For children under five, some children’s centres, nurseries and childminders can offer additional holiday care if your usual childcare provider is closed for the holidays.
 Again, you will need to speak to your local Family Information Service.

 Holiday childcare can be very expensive but, if the childcare you use is registered with Ofsted, you may be able to get some help with your childcare costs.

 All care for children under the age of seven has to be registered with Oftsed and many providers catering for older children will also be registered.
 Not only will they have met the minimum requirements for registration, but you may also be able to get help with some of your costs.
 If your chosen holiday scheme isn’t registered, speak to the manager about getting registered as it can benefit both of you.

-For working parents, there are two main forms of assistance with childcare costs: the childcare element of Working Tax Credit and employer-supported childcare schemes.
+For working parents, there are two main forms of assistance with childcare costs: the childcare element of Universal Credit [or working tax credit if you have been claiming since before the roll-out of UC] and employer-supported childcare schemes.

-The way your tax credit award is calculated is based on your income and the cost of your childcare.
-The system is complicated and you will not receive a lump sum at the beginning of the holidays, but a weekly award throughout the year.
+The way your credit award is calculated is based on your income and the cost of your childcare.
+The system is complicated and you will not receive a lump sum at the beginning of the holidays.

 You could also try talking to your employer about flexible working over the summer, for instance, working more from home if your job allows this so you can cut commuting time, changing shift patterns or reducing hours temporarily [and perhaps making them up during busier periods during the term – you may be able to sell this as an advantage for your employer].